nicki-daghighi/ndag7631-tracker/README.md

 3. https://www.w3schools.com/css/css_list.asp for how to style lists.
 4. https://www.youtube.com/watch?v=apbP9NNOD1M to help basics of web applications.
 5. https://www.youtube.com/watch?v=mkLbp0msvbI web application coding help.
+6. The HTML and CSS code has been proofread by Open AI https://openai.com/ as the first repo for the project was corrupted (AI used to identify and remove errors) and to re-order, tidy and get rid of useless / repetative code.